$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

-On the quadratic differential side (in the surface case), we also need to perform $q$-deformation.
-The moduli space $\Quad_\infty(\surf)$ that corresponds to $\Stab\D_\infty(\surf)$ in \eqref{eq:above} consists of quadratic differentials of exponential type singularities
+On the quadratic differential side, we also need to perform $q$-deformation.
+The moduli space $\FQuad_\infty(\gms)$ that corresponds to $\Stab\D_\infty(\gms)$ in \eqref{eq:above} consists of quadratic differentials with exponential type singularities, locally of the form

 for some $(k,l)\in(\ZZ_{>0}\times\ZZ)$ and some locally holomorphic non-vanishing function $g(z)$.
-The local homeomorphism/cooridnate is given by the period map
+The local homeomorphism/coordinate is given by the period map